Reducing Your Sentence with AB600 in California

 2. The law is meant to help address discriminatory conviction and sentencing practices.

 3. California laws have changed a great deal, and in many cases, the legislature has decided certain punishments no longer fit the crime.
 For example, drug laws have changed a great deal over the past decade, which means some offenders may still be sitting in prison, serving sentences that never would have been imposed today.
 AB600 gives judges the power to send those people home.
+There have also been changes to felony murder laws and the racial justice act, to name a few.

 4. The likelihood of re-offending reduces over time, and lawmakers have recognized that there might be little value in continuing to hold on to those prisoners.
 Research has shown that criminal involvement lessens dramatically after an individual reaches 40 years of age and lessens even more after age 50.